Temporal Upsampling of Depth Maps Using a Hybrid Camera: Temporal Upsampling of Depth maps

-Second, the occlusion also produces outlier of $E_{opti}$ due to color pixel mismatch~\cite{xiao2006bilateral}.
-To deal with the outlier, we use the robust kernel function $\rho(r)$ in Sec.~\ref{sec:optical_flow}.
-However, the outlier still makes optical flow over-smoothed at motion boundaries, i.e., the edges between two objects with different speeds.
+Second, the occlusion also produces an outlier of $E_{opti}$ due to color pixel mismatch~\cite{xiao2006bilateral}.
+To address the outlier, we use the robust kernel function $\rho(r)$ in Sec.~\ref{sec:optical_flow}.
+However, the outlier still makes the optical flow over-smoothed at the boundaries~\cite{sun2010cvpr}.
 This problem can be further alleviated by applying the weighted media filter~\cite{sun2010cvpr}.

 Third, the occlusion generates holes in the reconstructed depth maps.
-The occluded surfaces are divided into occlusion and disocclusion as illustrated in Fig.~\ref{fig:twokinesocclusion}~\cite{Black:CVPR:1991}.
-The disoccluded objects can be detected by inversing time.
-In other words, the shape of the disoccluded objects can be recovered from the next frames in the reversed timeline.
+The occluded surfaces are divided into occlusion and disocclusion areas, as illustrated in Fig.~\ref{fig:twokinesocclusion}~\cite{Black:CVPR:1991}.
+The disoccluded objects can be detected in the reversed timeline.
+In other words, the portion of the disoccluded objects can be recovered from the corresponding frames in the backward-reconstructed depth maps sequence.
 We will show how these holes can be filled in Sec.~\ref{sec:holefilled}.